risc0/risc0/docs/metal-optimization-progress.md

   scoped `-fno-inline`, the focused `sltiu` eval-check verifier passed and the full rv32im prove suite with `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1` passed 46/46 with one ignored regression test.
-- The narrowed `-fno-inline` default also passed a three-run full-suite stress loop with `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1`; each run passed 46/46 with the ignored Metal regression test skipped.
+- The narrowed `-fno-inline` default also passed a 10-run full-suite stress loop with `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1`; each run passed 46/46 with the ignored Metal regression test skipped.
 - Full Metal eval-check is now the runtime default in this branch.
 The default full rv32im prove suite passed 46/46 with one ignored Metal regression test, and a default full-suite run with